minus5/reading-list/README.md

 What is important is that we do not look at it as an excuse for getting/not-getting raise or opportunity for putting some fancy title on LinkedIn.
 It is just a side effect.

 We are all aware that these days you (software developers) are job-hopping and earning promotions on a daily basis.
 And your titles change as well, so you can earn expert-sounding ("rock-stars" and "ninjas") titles very quickly and probably in some cases much before your skill level deserves it.
-And that is fine, because it means you will also get good salary that goes with it, but titles are not important, your capabilities are.
+And that is fine, because it means you will also get good paychecks that goes with it, but titles are not important, your capabilities are.

 We created this Career Path to support our company's practices, values and culture.
 And if your professional goals are aligned with company ones (and it should be if you want to grow your career within that company) then Career Path gives you something to work towards.
 Then you can look at it as the best possible framework for your personal growth and not something company enforces.
 And this is the way we look at it.